hyprland-community/pyprland/site/index.md

 ## Configure

-Paste the content of the code blocks one after another in the same terminal:
+Copy & Paste the content of the code blocks one after another in the same terminal:

  ```sh
 cat <<EOF > ~/.config/hypr/pyprland.toml